-Losing a job naturally takes a significant toll on you.
+Losing a job naturally, takes a significant toll on you.
 It not only disturbs you mentally but also shows its effect on your health.
-Nonetheless it is a part of life.
+Nonetheless, it is a part of life.
 Even though you cannot do anything or much to change decisions made by the company but you can make an effort to overcome your grief cycle and trauma.
 This can only be done once you have accepted the situation you are in.
 And this article will help you relate to and come to terms with the different stages of grief after losing a job.

-Different Emotional Stages after Job Loss:
+Different Emotional Stages of grief after Job Loss:

 The following mentioned are few stages of depression for a lost job